Staph Infection (Non-MRSA)

 - Rub your hands together briskly.
 Clean the backs of your hands, the palms, between your fingers, and up your wrists.

 - Rub until the gel is gone and your hands are fully dry.
+This takes about 20 seconds.

 Taking antibiotics correctly